silentkarmi/algorithms_test_code/README.md

 <pre>

-All programs compilable on gcc ubuntu.

 MathematicsPlay
-|---- HeadTailToss :  Mathematical experiment, to know the probability of coin tosses.
+|---- HeadTailToss :  Numerical validation of Coin Toss Probability (50%-50%)
+Mathematical experiment, to know the probability of coin tosses.
 Result -> As the number of experiments are increased, the more it reaches the assumed 50 - 50 percent of head and tails.
 By induction it seems, if we keep on experimenting with large numbers and to infinity, the result will be actually 50 - 50.
 That's how a in order random event, can be quantified if a large set of the data is taken.Here are the results of the experiment:

 Coin Toss 10 times		= 70% Head / 30% Tail,
 Coin Toss 100 times		= 45 / 55,
 Coin Toss 1000 times, 		= 51.3 / 48.7,